-USBP Records Zero Releases for Eighth Consecutive Month
+USBP records zero releases for eighth consecutive month

 - 30,698 total encounters nationwide in December — 92% below the peak of the Biden administration’s 370,883, and the lowest encounters ever for a month of December.

-- 6,478 Border Patrol apprehensions on the southwest border in December — 96% lower than the monthly average of the Biden administration, and less than what was apprehended in 4 days in December 2024.
+- 6,478 USBP apprehensions on the southwest border in December — 96% lower than the monthly average of the Biden administration, and less than what was apprehended in four days in December 2024.

 - 209 USBP apprehensions per day on the southwest border in December — 96% lower than the daily average under the Biden administration, and less than the number apprehended every 1.5 hours under the Biden administration.